 The setting of any budget is the acceptance of the assumptions and risk underpinning the figures.
-The IJB has its own strategic risk register and the individual services hold operational risk registers.
+The JB has its own strategic risk register and the individual services hold operational risk registers.
 The leadership team has established that the major risks impacting on the MTFF are as follows:

 - During the previous budget processes a significant level of turnover savings was added to the budget to reflect the current staffing levels; should these staffing levels improve then this could impact on the delivery of this saving.
-This is monitored during each budget monitoring and all posts are taken through a vacancy control process. - The proposed pay increase for 2023/24 in this financial framework is based on the information provided by the Scottish Government for planning purposes.
+This is monitored during each budget monitoring and all posts are taken through a vacancy control process. - The proposed pay increase for 2024/25 in this financial framework is based on the information provided by the Scottish Government for planning purposes.
 This has not been agreed and there is a risk that the percentage agreed could be higher than anticipated. - The prescribing budget is a high-risk budget for the UB.
-Whilst the decisions to prescribe are made locally, the costs of the drugs and the agreement to introduce new drugs are made nationally. - The increasing level of complexity of need for some of our clients means that major care packages might materialise during the year which we have not budgeted for.
+Whilst the decisions to prescribe are made locally, the costs of the drugs and the agreement to introduce new drugs are made nationally.
+To align with our risk appetite statement, an additional budget provision has been included in the MTFF to mitigate the impact of the forecasted increase. - The increasing level of complexity of need for some of our clients means that major care packages might materialise during the year which we have not budgeted for.
 The same applies to patients who need out-of-area care and where a clinical decision has been made that this is in their best interests. - The external care market is fragile, with NCHC providers looking for high inflationary increases to provide stability.
 These increases are negotiated nationally and may be higher than forecast.
-Should the national negotiation break down then it is likely that local agreements will need to be negotiated and given the high cost of living in Aberdeen this is likely to be more than what would be agreed nationally. - The Carers Act and the free personal care to under-65s legislation will increase the demand for these services.
-Although additional funding has been received for these purposes, until fully implemented it will be difficult to determine whether the resources received are adequate.
+Should the national negotiation break down then it is likely that local agreements will need to be negotiated and given the high cost of living in Aberdeen this is likely to be more than what would be agreed nationally. - The Carers Act and the free personal care to under-65s legislation has increased the demand for these services.
+Additional funding has been received for these purposes, however demand continues to exceed the resource available and we continue to manage this within the overall budget available